Robert Amidon, M.A., J.D.

 Mr. Woodworth served for 13 years as the Executive Director of HealthMed,

 in Sacramento, California, where he assisted over 1,300 people in completing the Hubbard method of detoxification.
-He is a former United States Air Force Medic and is a Certified Chemical dependency Counselor.
-He has delivered over 700 lectures and two dozen radio and television shows on the harmful effects of chemicals, drugs, and toxins to schools, businesses, and universities in the U.S. and Mexico.
+He is a former United States Air Force Medic and has delivered over 700 lectures and two dozen radio and television shows on the harmful effects of chemicals, drugs, and toxins to schools, businesses, and universities in the U.S. and Mexico.
 He has educated over 14,000 school children on the harmful effects of street drugs.

 He is presently the President of the New York Rescue Workers